-In the case of the Killary Harbour (Ballinakill) fishery, there are two contributing stocks (Delphi and Erriff) both of which are meeting and exceeding their Conservation Limits (Table 1).
-Similarly, the draft net fishery operating in Tullaghan Bay, Bangor District, predominantly exploits stocks from the Owenmore, Owenduff and Carrowmore system, all of which are meeting and exceeding their Conservation Limits.
-Following a review of this fishery in 2012, the SSC determined that the main bulk of the catch was made within the estuaries of the individual rivers, so individual catch options were provided rather than a combined catch option as in previous years.
-There is a small overlapping fishery which takes some stock from each river but a local arrangement for the quota for this fishery was determined by IFI.
+The draft net fishery operating in Tullaghan Bay, Bangor District, exploits stocks from the Owenmore, Owenduff and Carrowmore systems, Following a review of this fishery in 2012, the SSC determined that the main bulk of the catch was made within the estuaries of the individual rivers, so individual catch options were provided rather than a combined common embayment catch option as in previous years.
+There is a small overlapping fishery which takes some stock from each river but a local arrangement for the quota for this fishery was determined by IFI for 2013.
+For the 2015 SSCS advice, one of these river stocks, the Owenmore was below conservation limit and no TAC was provided for the Tullaghan bay fishery or the Owenmore river in 2015.
+The Owenduff river had a substantial surplus and a TAC was allocated to the Owenduff estuary in 2015.
 Up to 2010, these were the only such mixed stock fishery situations considered by the SSC, as in other instances there were more than three contributing stocks and/or one or all of the contributing rivers were failing to meet Conservation Limits or given the disproportionate size of the contributing stocks, a potential mixed stock fishery would pose a threat to the attainment of Conservation Limits immediately or in the future.